Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Edge: Simparica

 Simparica has the edge here as it has a broader spectrum of activity.
-Simparica is active against ticks, fleas, demodex, and sarcoptes, plus species of ear mites.
-Nexgard is only active against ticks, fleas, demodex, and sarcoptes.
+It is effective against ticks, fleas, Demodex, and Sarcoptes, plus species of ear mites.
+Nexgard is only effective against ticks, fleas, Demodex, and Sarcoptes.

-Simparica and Nexgard can both be used in younger dogs as long as they are over 8 weeks of age.
-Simparica has a lower minimum weight requirement of 1.3kg compared to Nexgard which can only safely be used in dogs over 2kg.
+Simparica and Nexgard can be used in younger dogs as long as they are over 8 weeks of age.
+Simparica has a lower minimum weight requirement of 1.3kg compared to Nexgard, which can only safely be used in dogs over 2kg.

 Simparica TRIO